-SMA Health Care Coordinator (HCC) or SMA designated representative must be licensed as a Social Worker by the State of Nevada Board of Examiners for Social Workers; licensure as a Registered Nurse by the Nevada State Board of Nursing; or have a professional license or certificate in a medical specialty applicable to the assignment.
-Additional Criteria includes valid driver's license to enable site and home visits, adhere to Health Insurance Portability and Accountability Act (HIPAA) requirements and FBI Criminal History Background Check (standard for all State employees).
+SMA Health Care Coordinator (HCC) must be licensed as a Social Worker by the State of Nevada Board of Examiners for Social Workers; licensure as a Registered Nurse by the Nevada State Board of Nursing; or have a professional license or certificate in a medical specialty applicable to the assignment.
+Additional Criteria includes valid driver's license to enable site and home visits, adhere

+History Background Check (standard for all State employees).